djqwert/centralized-virtual-router-redundancy/README.md

-# Centralized Virtual Router Redundancy Protocol using a Floodlight Controller
+# Centralized Virtual Router Redundancy Protocol (CVRRP) using a Floodlight Controller

 Given a scenario with two subnets.
 Where, the first one is Network A that is composed of a set of clients and a SDN-enabled switch (SS), which is managed by an SDN controller.
 Network B is composed of a set of servers and a legacy switch (LS).
 The two networks are connected by means of two routers.